What is Katy Perry's Net Worth?

 In March 2018, Kate Perry signed on to be a judge on ABC's "American Idol" revival.
 Her salary in the first season was $15 million.
 Starting in the 2019 season, Katy's American Idol salary was bumped to $25 million.

 She also has made a number of business ventures, including multiple fragrances: Purr (2010) and Meow!
-(2011), Killer Queen (2013), and Mad Potion (2015); investing in Popchips and becoming spokesperson for the brand in 2012; and launching her mobile app game "Katy Perry Pop" in December 2015 through Glu Mobile.
+(2011), Killer Queen (2013), and Mad Potion (2015), investing in Popchips and becoming a spokesperson for the brand in 2012; and launching her mobile app game "Katy Perry Pop" in December 2015 through Glu Mobile.

 Personal Life

 Katy Perry met Russell Brand in the summer of 2009.
 The couple became engaged that December.
-They married on October 23, 2010 in Rajasthan, India, but divorced 14 months later.
+They married on October 23, 2010, in Rajasthan, India, but divorced 14 months later.
 With no prenup, Perry could have been on the hook for an estimated $22 million divorce settlement.
-In the end however, the separation was settled on much lower terms.
+In the end, however, the separation was settled on much lower terms.

-She began dating actor Orlando Bloom in early 2016, and became engaged to him in February 2019.
+She began dating actor Orlando Bloom in early 2016 and became engaged to him in February 2019.
 The couple has a daughter together.

 Real Estate

-In 2014, Katy struck a deal with the Los Angeles Catholic Archdiocese to purchase an 8.5-acre property complete with 1920s mansion for $14.5 million.
+In 2014, Katy struck a deal with the Los Angeles Catholic Archdiocese to purchase an 8.5-acre property complete with a 1920s mansion for $14.5 million.
 The deal was to consist of $10 million in cash and $4.5 million in the form of another property for the three nuns who were occupying the property at the time.
 Unfortunately, a few months later those nuns who had been residing at the mansion for decades struck a separate deal to sell the house to a businesswoman named Dana Hollister for a slightly higher amount that would have been paid to their order directly.
 This set off a years-long court battle over the property.
 One of the nuns actually died IN COURT.
-Ultimately, Katy was victorious and Dana was ordered to pay $6.5 million in damages for interfering with the sale.
+Ultimately, Katy was victorious, and Dana was ordered to pay $6.5 million in damages for interfering with the sale.
 Katy's option to buy the house expired in August 2019, and as of 2023, her bid to buy the hilltop convent remains in limbo.

 In 2017, she spent $19 million to acquire a mansion in Beverly Hills.
-She listed this home for sale in March 2022 for $19.5 million and it sold later that year for $18 million.
+She listed this home for sale in March 2022 for $19.5 million, and it sold later that year for $18 million.

 In 2019, while the nun court battle was finally wrapping up, Katy sold two side-by-side homes in LA's Runyon Canyon area for a combined $12.3 million.